A differentiable Gillespie algorithm for simulating chemical kinetics, parameter estimation, and designing synthetic biological circuits: A differentiable approximation to the Gillespie Algorithm

 The goal of making Gillespie simulations differentiable is to enable the computation of the gradient of a \emph{loss function}, $L(\boldsymbol{\theta})$, with respect to the kinetics parameters $\boldsymbol{\theta}$.
 A loss function quantifies the difference between simulated and desired values for quantities of interest.
 For example, when employing the DGA in the context of fitting noisy gene expression models, a natural choice for $L(\boldsymbol{\theta})$ is the difference between the simulated and experimentally measured moments of mRNA/protein expression (or alternatively, the Kullback-Leibler divergence between the experimental and simulated mRNA/protein expression distributions if full distributions can be measured).
 When using the DGA to design gene circuits, the loss function can be any function that characterizes the difference between the simulated and desired values of the input-output relation.

 The goal of the optimization using the DGA is to find parameters $\boldsymbol{\theta}$ that minimize the loss.
 The basic workflow of a DGA-based optimization is shown in Fig. \ref{fig_schematic2}.
 One starts with an initial guess for the parameters $\boldsymbol{\theta}_0$.
 One then uses DGA algorithm to simulate the systems and calculate the gradient of the loss function $\nabla_\theta L(\boldsymbol{\theta})$.
-One then updates the parameters, moving in the direction of the gradient using gradient descent or more sophisticated second-order methods such as ADAM \cite{kingma2014adam, mehta2019high}, until one reaches a local minimum of the loss function.
+One then updates the parameters, moving in the direction of the gradient using gradient descent or more advanced methods such as ADAM \cite{kingma2014adam, mehta2019high}, which uses adaptive estimates of the first and second moments of the gradients to speed up convergence to a local minimum of the loss function.